NetherlandsDonut/MaladathChronicles/README.md

  11.08.25 Added varied chest appearances depending on areas each with specific sound effects attached
-          Fixed a little error with comparing item stats Fixed the possibility of getting to fight the same rare mob twice
+          Fixed a little error with comparing item stats Fixed the possibility of getting to fight the same rare mob twice v0.7.62
+ 22.08.25 Auction house has now working filtering
+          Moved zone drops to actual zones from instances Added 4 recipes into few chests around the map Added 22 new portraits
+          Redesigned the character creation screen
+          Players can now choose from 5 times the amount of portraits Added continue button to continue playing the last active game Randomly chosen bosses are no longer hardcoded First launch has disabled sound by default and shows a window to set it up Rare mobs now have guarranteed blue drop if they don't have a direct drop v0.7.63
+ 23.08.25 Added all of the alliance portraits v0.7.64
+ 24.08.25 Limited amount of alive charaters to 25
+          Added loading game screen
+          Added all of the horde portraits
+          Added explore condition to quests which means players have to fully explore the site to complete that condition Updated the general icon compression from 36 to 17 v0.7.65
+ 25.08.25 Fixed local area quest tracker not showing conditions when it was a location inside of an instance or a complex
+          Fixed the Kalimdor loading screen appearing every time Added flags to the game
+          Added ability condition that checks for flag value Added a quest condition that checks for specific flag status Added one new portrait and updated one old one Fixed quest marker goto not working for complexes and instances with pre-provided list of sites to zoom to Added cage sounds
+          Quests when completed now show a message Added billinear graphics option.
+Game now let's you play not at perfect pixel scale Forced aspect ratio to avoid revealing undesired areas of the screen v0.7.66
+ 26.08.25 Opening quest log no longer closes all the open screens
+          Teleport now properly closes all the open screens Added starting Cat Form for druids
+          Redesign of spellbook screen
+v0.7.67
+ 27.08.25 Fixed bug where action set wasn't changed for friendly combatants
+          Changed how spells appear in the spellbook Made action sets to not be hard coded
+          Added action set restrictions to make certain abilities available only for specific action sets Removed kill cap for effect of combat and swapped that into a condition based on kill count Sounds for harpies
+          Moved chest bonus to the end of the chest loot Chest loot now looks at spec, race and unique restrictions
 ```
 </details>